top of page

 A Generation in Distress

-The data reflects what many parents feel: between 2008 and 2019, depression rates in teens grew from 10% to 20%, while anxiety rates rose from 10% to 25%.
-We are seeing a rise in ADHD, bipolar, self-harm, addiction, and eating disorders as a direct consequence of a dysregulated generation.
+The data reflects what many parents feel: Between 2008 and 2019, depression rates in teens grew from 10% to 20%, while anxiety rates rose from 10% to 25%.
+Post-COVID, the stats are more alarming.
+We are seeing a drastic rise in ADHD, bipolar, self-harm, addiction, and eating disorders as a direct consequence of a dysregulated generation.

 Our Foundation